 UPDATE 17th Dec 2020: This recipe has been updated to improve the texture & flavour.
 The new recipe below is slightly smaller than the original cake highlighted in the photos but will still produce around 8 – 10 servings.
 It’ll also be darker if made with dark brown sugar.☺ Let me know if you have any questions and don’t forget to share your thoughts below.
 Click here for more delicious recipes.

 A deliciously moist, fluffy, healthy carrot cake loaf made using wholemeal flour.

 - 260 g (2 Cup) Fine wholemeal flour

 - 2 Tsp Baking powder

-Allow cake to cool for 30 minutes before removing it from the cake tin.
-Place on a cooling rack and allow it to cool for another hour before serving.
+Allow cake to cool for 20 minutes before removing it from the cake tin.
+Place on a cooling rack and allow it to cool a further hour before serving.